erictroebs/jptest/README.md

 source venv/bin/activate
 ```

-Use `pip` to download and install JPTest:
+Use `pip` to download and install JPTest.
+Make sure not to install the first version JPTest, which is missing the `2`
+at the end of the package name, as it is only available for compatibility reasons.

 ```bash
 pip install jptest2